 Black Friday deals under $50 at Amazon, Walmart, Best Buy and more

 With supply chain snafus and more headaches looming over the holiday season, you don't want to put off your holiday shopping this year.
-Luckily, Black Friday sales are abundant this year, with plenty of great gifts on sale.
+Now that Thanksgiving has passed, you get a moment (or two) of reprieve between holidays, which makes for a great time to check off everything on your gift list.
+Luckily, Black Friday sales are abundant this year, with plenty of great gift ideas on deep discount.

 Even if you've got a limited budget (or not) there are plenty of great gifts available under or around the $50 price point on sale for Black Friday.
 If you're looking for great budget gift ideas, we've got you covered below, with great picks from Amazon, Walmart, Best Buy, It Cosmetics and more.
 They make for great holiday gifts that won't bust your budget.